Priority Themes

 Description of Projects

-- Projects that can enhance efficiency of waste reduction and recycling as well as resources circulation
+- Projects that can be practically applied in Hong Kong for enhancing efficiency of waste reduction and recycling as well as resources circulation, such as technology that can promote waste-to-resources and upcycling of recyclables into high value-added products.